strvcom/android-chat-component/firestore_queries.md

 #### To lazy load more messages after you load the 50

-This is fairly easy, you just need to keep track of a timestamp of the oldest message that you loaded and then load additional 50 before that
+This is fairly easy, you just need to keep track of the timestamp of the oldest message that you loaded and then load the additional 50 before that

 ```
 fun getFirestoreChatMessages() = firestoreDb //this is a reference to the firestore database that I'm connected to